mohamad4444/mohamad4444/README.md

 ### Interests
 I'm passionate about:
 - DevOps: Automating deployment pipelines and infrastructure management.
 - Backend Development: Exploring server-side technologies and frameworks like Spring Boot.
-    - Cloud Native Technologies: Learning to deploy and scale applications on cloud platforms like AWS and Azure.
+- Cloud Native Technologies: Learning to deploy and scale applications on cloud platforms.

 ### Socials